alibaba-archive/FilePreviewController/README.md

 ## Installation

 ### Carthage
-To integrate Kingfisher into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate FilePreviewController into your Xcode project using Carthage, specify it in your `Cartfile`:

 ``` bash
 $ github "teambition/FilePreviewController"